Darptolus/DERFAST/Modules/A_Single_Core/A_2/README.md

 sudo netplan apply
 ```

-> Note: The pocedure to set up an static IP might differ for different linux versions or distributions.
+> Note: The procedure to set up an static IP might differ for different linux versions or distributions.

 ### 9. Reboot